 ~ Crystal clear water ~

-Heading right out of Loh Dalam Bay instead of left, we set off on our adventure.
-Most people go right and kayak to Monkey Beach to visit the resident macaque monkey family and take photos.
-This beach can be trafficked heavily with boats and we did not care to see a bunch of stupid tourists messing with monkeys (again).
+We headed right out of Loh Dalam Bay instead of left to start our adventure.
+Most people go left and kayak to Monkey Beach to visit the resident macaque monkey family and take photos.
+Monkey beach can be trafficked heavily with boats and we did not care to see a bunch of stupid tourists messing with monkeys (again).

 Kayaking out of the bay was easy in the early afternoon.
 The water was calm and we made good time cutting easily through the water.
 We cleared the bay within 10-15 minutes.